Chigoma333/CogniVox-Companion/README.md

 - Voice-to-Text Communication: Send audio files with your voice recordings, and the bot will accurately transcribe and respond to your messages.

-- Text-to-Speech (TTS) Synthesis: Receive responses as both text and audio files with the bot's speech synthesis feature, powered by the oogabooga webui API.
+- Text-to-Speech (TTS) Synthesis: Receive responses as both text and audio files with the bot's speech synthesis feature.

 - Long-term Memory: CogniVox-Companion possesses a vector-based long-term memory through langchain, allowing it to remember context and prior interactions for more coherent conversations.